rparias/devices-clientapp/README.md

 ## Project structure

-This components were made using the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology.
+The components were made using the [Atomic Design](https://bradfrost.com/blog/post/atomic-web-design/) methodology.

 ```
 .
 ├── src # Source of the project